Supervised Dynamic Dimension Reduction with Deep Neural Network: Methodology

 \subsubsection{Target Time Series Regression Based on Supervised Factors}

 In the previous step, we accomplished our first objective: extracting supervised dynamic factors through the SDDP method, thereby achieving supervised dynamic dimension reduction.
 The next step is to use these estimated latent factors $\hat \bg_t^\star$, along with their lagged values, to forecast the future outcome $y_{t+h}$.
+The target $y_{t+h}$ is estimated using: